Newsstand (software)

-Newsstand was a built-in application on Apple Inc.’s iOS devices: the iPad, iPhone and iPod touch.
+Apple Newsstand is a discontinued built-in iOS application for the iPad, iPhone and iPod touch.
 It was dedicated to downloading and displaying digital versions of newspapers and magazines.
 It was replaced by Apple News in iOS 9.

 Features

 Newsstand was a visual shelf accessible directly on the iOS home screen, similar in style to iBooks.
 It emulated a newsagent's shop, with virtual shelves that held and presented each newspaper and magazine that had been downloaded.
 The Newsstand icon updated with images of the latest front covers, and displayed a notification indicator for new editions.